nyxkn/godot-draw3d/docs/addons/draw3d/Draw3D.md

 Generic function to draw a circle.

- Pass a Basis to define orientation.
+ Pass a Basis argument to define orientation.